Chicken Chettinad Curry Recipe

 Notes

-If whole Guntur chilies and Guntur chili powder are not available, then you can use any other spicy chili in its place.
+If whole Guntur chilies and Guntur chili powder are not available, then you can use any other spicy chili in their place.
 For a milder curry, use Kashmiri red chili powder or ground paprika.

 Nutrition